wiseman-timelord/DownLoader-Core/README.md

 ### DEVELOPMENT:
 - Currently Downlord-Py is far-ahead, so the python version will become "DownLord", its the original anyhow, time to re-imagine the powershell version instead.
 I want a reliable windows downloader, that has no install requirements other than possibly .net, that I would install anyhow.
+- All Menus and handling need, checking over and moving to `interface.ps1`.

 ### DONE FOR RELEASE:
 - Refractored scripts.